reflectivity/reflectivity.github.io/workshop_2020/education_outreach_agenda.md

-### Education & Outreach Session 3: Funding opportunities & formal support from facility management.
+### Education & Outreach Session 3: Funding opportunities & formal support from facility management  -- (27th 16:30/28th 10:00)

  * How can we secure the long-term future of this collaboration?
  * Write a memorandum of understanding? – i.e. ensure that facility management value time spent on this topic and acknowledge that they will allow some resource to be spent on our activities.